Armed Forces of the Dominican Republic: 20th century

-The events that led to the United States military intervention of 1916, brought about the disappearance of any vestige of military structure in the Dominican Republic, setting the intervening forces a military government headed by Captain William Knapp, who make an interim police force called "Constabulary "equivalent to an" armed police force as a military unit "and he had the task of maintaining internal order and enforce the implementing provisions of the US government.
-This body, purely police function disappears in 1917, leading to the creation of a National Guard.
-As a result of this historic event of our recent past, the country inherited a hierarchical and organizational akin to the US Marine Corps structure, which served as a platform to the transformations that later gave rise to the armed forces we know today, made up of three components, terrestrial one, one naval and one air.
+The United States military intervention of 1916 briefly brought about the disappearance of an independent military structure in the Dominican Republic.
+The military government was headed by Captain William Knapp, who made an interim police force called the Constabulary, which was responsible for maintaining internal order and implementing the provisions of the US government.
+The purely police function of this body disappeared in 1917, leading to the creation of a National Guard.
+The National Guard inherited a hierarchical and organizational structure akin to the US Marine Corps, which served as the basis for the modern armed forces.
+It is made up of three components: one terrestrial, one naval, and one air.

-This land component, now called the National Army, inherited by both its organizational structure of the National Guard organized by the US occupation forces, which operated from April 7, 1917, until June 1921, when it becomes Dominican National Police by Executive Order No. 631 of Rear Admiral Thomas Snowden, who was at that time the military governor of Santo Domingo.
-After the US military occupation in 1924, Horacio Vásquez wins the presidential elections of that same year.
-Among his first decisions, decrees the change of the Dominican National Police in National Brigade, a situation that continues until 17 May 1928, when new turn changes the name of the Army by Law No. 928, but basically inheriting a structure Police, who obeyed schemes imposition of public order demanded by the country at that time and not those of an army in their typical roles.
+This land component, now called the National Army, inherited its organizational structure from the National Guard organized by the US occupation forces, which operated from April 7, 1917, until June 1921, when it became the Dominican National Police by Executive Order No. 631 of Rear Admiral Thomas Snowden.
+After the end of the US military occupation in 1924, Horacio Vásquez won the presidential elections of that same year.
+Among his first decisions was to decree the change of the Dominican National Police to the National Brigade.
+The name changed again on 17 May 1928 to the National Army.

-Due to its characteristics and missions, organizational structure that demanded presence throughout the country, which was realized with the creation of posts and detachments in different parts of the country and the establishment in some provinces of company size units, many of which still Army retains today.
-Over the years and already existing National Police created by decree No. 1523 of March 2, 1936, of President Trujillo, many of these units, posts and detachments became part of it, perfectly adapted to its structure, since These were essentially created to play a policing role.
-So great was the influence that had the National Guard in Dominican society and very particularly in the rural population, which even today are many Dominicans who often referred to the Armed Forces and unique way to the Army as " The Guard ".
+Due to the demand for presence throughout the country, posts and detachments in different parts of the country were created, with some provinces hosting company-size units to this day.
+Under President Trujillo, many of these units, posts and detachments became part of the National Police and assisted in, the policing role.
+So great was the influence that had the National Guard in Dominican society and very particularly among the rural population that even today many Dominican often refer to the Armed Forces, especially the Army, as "The Guard."